Opportunities

 Credits: 3-4 per term

-Tasks: Under the supervision of the Project Director in Portland, Oregon, the Numic Project Intern will support multiple collaborative projects between Native American Nations and federal agencies.
+Tasks: Under the supervision of the Principal Investigator/Project Director in Portland, Oregon, the Applied Anthropology Intern will assist with a collaborative project focused on social-ecological transitions in the recovery following major natural disasters using the 2015 Nepal earthquakes as a case study.
+They will also support multiple collaborative projects between Native American Nations and federal agencies.
 The U.S. Forest Service, U.S. Fish and Wildlife Service, and U.S. Department of Energy sponsor these initiatives.
 Activities include report preparation, literature review, transcription, correspondence, and administrative support.
 Tasks will be conducted in Portland, Oregon from the Department of Anthropology at Portland State University.
 Depending on performance, additional internships, employment, and travel are possible beyond the stated period.

 Qualifications: Graduate student preferred; upper-level undergraduates will be considered.
 Applicants must have a background in the social sciences.
 Excellent written and communication skills.
-Video production, GIS, and/or statistics knowledge a plus.
+Video production, graphic design, GIS, and/or statistics knowledge a plus.